Last updated: June 2020

 Enneagram experts recommend that when we feel anxious, depressed, or frustrated due to inability to satisfy the needs of the primary instinct, we can try devoting attention and effort to the third instinct.
 Doing that may alleviate anxiety and compulsive behaviors prompted by fixation on the primary instinct.

-There are always going to be exceptions, but the use of specific defense mechanisms is associated with each personality type.
+There are always going to be exceptions, but the use of specific defense mechanisms is associated with each Enneagram type.
 Sevens, for example, use rationalization to avoid confronting their pain.
 The behavior is symptomatic of their repressed feeling center.

-Defense mechanisms associated with each Enneagram type:
+Defense mechanisms associated with each Enneagram type

 Ones: Reaction Formation